Methodology

 Further information

-More information about government-funded early years provision is included in the statutory guidance for local authorities.
+More information about government-funded early years provision is included in the statutory guidance for local authorities (opens in a new tab).

-2. National Statistics badging
+2. Accredited Official Statistics badging

 Designation can be broadly interpreted to mean that the statistics: